alukrogi/graph-optimization/readme.md

   discrepancies.
 We’ve now added a `directional: bool` flag in `objective.py` (default`False` corresponding to the submission template) to enable “undirectional” optimization (i.e. automatic dual‑direction updates) when set to `False`.

+- **Time-limit sensitivity:** The current implementation performs its multi-start, repair, and destroy iterations without internal early exits, which means it may struggle—or even fail to produce a valid counterfactual—under very tight time budgets (e.g., under a few seconds).
+However, it generally should run reliably with the 300s limit used in the competition.

+-  **Unused code parts:** Some modules and functions remain in the codebase but aren’t invoked in the current LNS flow—they were used in initial experiments but were not integrated into the final scheme.
+They’re retained for potential inclusion in future hybrid approaches.

+- **`mip.py` reference:** The `mip.py` file contains a MIP formulation of the “directional” problem.
+It isn’t invoked by the LNS runner and is provided mainly as an optional reference for alternative methods.

+- **Validation toggle (`apply_validate`):** By default, every solution is passed through `validate_solution` to catch inconsistencies.
+If you need to skip this step, open **LNS.py** and, in the `update_best(...)` function, set `apply_validate=False`.
+There’s no config option—validation is assumed mandatory, so disable it in the source only if validation step doesn’t match your intended evaluation procedure.